Men call PM sergeant 'hot' and end up arrested

 The military then called a police car and other police officers found the perpetrators inside the city’s Municipal Market.
 The military even found a witness, who witnessed the harassment and asked for “respect” from the two men, who did not care about the reprimand.

-The two received a voice of arrest for the crime of sexual harassment.
+The two received a voice of prison for the crime of sexual harassment.

-Article 215-A of the Brazilian Penal Code, cited by the military at the time of arrest and which typifies sexual harassment, defines it as a crime “to practice against someone and without his/her announcing a lewd act with the objective of satisfying one’s own lust or that of a third party”. “.
+Article 215-A of the Brazilian Penal Code, cited by the military at the time of arrest and which typifies sexual harassment, defines it as a crime “to commit a libidinous act against someone and without their consent with the aim of satisfying one’s own lust or that of a third party”. “.

 The penalty can range from imprisonment between 1 and 5 years, “if the act does not constitute a more serious crime”.